Open-KO/KnightOnline/README.md

 Regarding the code quality itself, it will regurgitate patterns it's seen, good or bad (mostly bad).
 The code may not even address what you're intending it to address.

-AI usage is reasonably easy to detect.
 We expect a certain level of code quality in our codebase (which we're happy to work with you to help improve your code before we merge it into our codebase -- **if you wrote it yourself**).
 AI, however, is a waste of everybody's time.

+AI usage is reasonably easy for us to detect.

 Please do not use AI.
 Thankyou.